MooersLab/pymolsnips/README.md

 Vim users can quickly become productive in Emacs because the vim key bindings are available through the add-on package called evil-mode.
 Mastery of the vim key bindings is initially painful because it is like learning how to type for the first time.
-However, Vim key bindings are more efficient for editing text, so the ability to use them in emacs lead to a powerful combination.
+However, Vim key bindings are more efficient for editing text, so their availability in Emacs greatly enhances a Vim user's productivity in E-macs.
-The evil-mode in Emacs enables the use of Vim bindings inside of Emacs.
-The availability of the evil-mode means that vim-users can retain their vim skills.
-Made m

 Modes are states of Emacs where a subset of commands are available.
 Modes avoid clashes due to functions of the same name in different packages.